Delfina Foundation, London, UK

 - Access to a programme of planned group activities and visits to cultural organisations in the UK.

 *** Please note that artist-duos or collectives will not be accepted as there is only space for one artist.
 Accordingly, artists are not able to bring partners or families to the residency.
-In some cases, short visits can be accommodated.

 - Seeking an opportunity to develop his/her practice and the concepts of his/her artistic work;